 Important: To record any audio, you need to connect an audio source to your MPC hardware or to your computer's audio interface.

 To open the Sampler, do any of the following:

-- Press Menu and then tap Sampler. - Press Sampler (MPC X, MPC One).
+- Press Menu and then tap Sampler. - Press Sampler (MPC X, MPC One), or Shift+Mix/Sampler (MPC Live II).

 To set up the Sampler before recording: